admangum/doc-order/README.md

-The <code>max</code> and <code>min</code> parameters indicate the range of viewport widths for which this query should apply. <code>index</code> indicates the position the child should occupy amongst the parent's other children.
+The <code>max</code> and <code>min</code> parameters indicate the range of viewport widths for which this query should apply. <code>index</code> indicates the position the child should occupy among the parent's other children.
 A value of zero causes the child to be prepended to the parent, while omitting the parameter results in the child being appended.

 In addition to <code>queries</code>, doc-order also accepts a <code>latency</code> parameter (given in milliseconds)